Providing Task Trained Service Dogs For People Who Served

 The bond between Dog and Handler can help a person feel more confident engaging with the outside world and participating in social activities.

-The needs of the Task Trained Service Dog can help set routines, such as going for daily walks, which can help improve physical health and overall wellbeing of a person living with PTSD.
+The needs of the Task Trained Service Dog can help set routines, such as going for daily walks, which can help improve physical health and overall wellbeing of a person living with mental conditions.

 Relieving feelings of loneliness and isolation by providing loyal companionship.
 When people are engaging with a dog, people can experience an emotional connection, thus allieviating emotional numbness.